ivanearisty/obsidian/Stripe.md

 highlightTheme: monokai
 ---

-look into limit on product catalogue find out proper catalogue etiquette from stripe
+- Look into limit on product catalogue
+- Find out proper catalogue etiquette from stripe
-Tax jar integrated by Stripe helps you do all fifty states
+- Tax jar integrated by Stripe helps you do all fifty states
+- Should we limit Stripe visibility into product catalogue?
+Can this be done?
+Concern over security on manipulating product catalogue.
+- Look about account provisioning in Stripe

 # Current Tests